Living a frugal lifestyle is a choice that many families are making these days – my family included and maybe you are too. 😀

 I'm not talking about spending a fortune on ice cream or take-out every day just because the family loves it – I'm talking about the little “extra” things we have in our life that make us and our families happy.
 You know, things like bowling, sports games, etc.

-For my husband and I, we like to go out to concerts a couple times a year so we can have some “us” time – that’s important when you’re a busy parent!
-For my son, it’s signing him up for a weekly gymnastics class for toddlers his age – he loves it and it really enriches his life.
+Having date nights and “us” time are super important to have – especially when you're a busy parent!
+For my son, it's signing him up for a weekly gymnastics class for toddlers his age – he loves it and it really enriches his life.

 Maybe you have something similar in your life?
 Something that brings you closer as a family or provides some stress relief and bonding?